 Janet Yellen, 2014–2018.
 After Bernanke announced his retirement in 2013, Obama chose Yellen, a Yale-trained economist and the first woman to head the U.S. central bank.
 Before becoming chair, Yellen had issued early warnings about the housing crash and pushed for more aggressive monetary policy to bring down unemployment.
 During her term, as the United States saw a recovery in the labor market, Yellen oversaw the first rise in interest rates in nearly a decade.

-Jerome Powell, 2018-Present.
+Jerome Powell, 2018–Present.
 New presidents have almost always reappointed the sitting Fed chair to a second term, regardless of party.
 But after Yellen’s first term expired in February 2018, Trump replaced her with Powell, a businessman, financier, and sitting Fed governor.
 Though Trump criticized Yellen’s “easy money” policies during his 2016 campaign, Powell initially followed her blueprint for slowly increasing interest rates.
-Like the president, however, Powell has been more skeptical about some of the Fed’s regulations, particularly on smaller banks that have faced more scrutiny in the wake of the financial crisis.
-Still, Trump has repeatedly threatened to sack Powell—though it’s unclear if he has the power to do so—alleging he is not doing enough to support the economy.
+But, like Trump, Powell has been more skeptical about some of the Fed’s regulations, particularly on smaller banks that have faced more scrutiny in the wake of the financial crisis.
+Still, Trump repeatedly threatened to sack Powell, alleging that he did not do enough to support the economy.
 President Joe Biden reappointed Powell in 2022, who confronted surging inflation by raising rates to their highest levels in fifteen years.

 How has the Fed’s regulatory role evolved?